ThreatConnect-Inc/tcex/docs/src/module_resource.rst

 .. include:: <isonum.txt>
 .. _module_resources:

-..
-Important:: The resource module is deprecated.
+.. danger:: The resource module is deprecated.
 The framework now has a new TI (Threat Intel) module that provides the same functionality.

 ==================
 Module: Resources